Bombay Sapphire Tour, Laverstoke Mill, Hampshire

 It’s thanks to Thomas Dakin, a 24 year-old botanist and entrepreneur that we can enjoy the unique flavours of Bombay Sapphire Gin.
 In 1761, he distilled his first gin in Warrington where the gin is still bottled today.
 It’s at Laverstoke Mill in Hampshire though, where every single drop is distilled.
 A staggering 33 million bottles are produced every year.

-Watch the River Run Through
+Watch the River Run Through The Distillery

 Take a self-guided tour of the gin distillery stopping to listen to stories at key points along the way.
 Hear architect Thomas Heatherwick, one of Britain’s most imaginative designers, talk about his task to re-discover the connection between the distillery and the River Test.
 The chalk stream which runs through the mill has some of the purest waters in Britain and is known for its fly fishing.